 Dosage: 2 twice daily.

 3. Vrihat Vatchintamani Ras

 This herbal formulation helps in balancing the vata dosha level within the body as it contains bhasma of swarna (gold), rajat (silver), abhraka (mica), loha (iron) etc. The calx of these minerals works on the doshas level by their active principle so it works really well in vata vyadhi such as pain, tingling sensation and numbness and all these symptoms are common complaints of meralgia paresthetica patients.

-Dosage: 1 tablet twice daily with plain water after a meal.
+Dosage: 1 twice daily (chew it with warm ghee).

 This powdered herbal formulation helps in regulating healthy body metabolism that helps in digestion of food we intake.
 As the patient of meralgia paresthetica generally suffers from constipation this herbal powder works really well for them.
 It contains natural herbs such as kalonji (Nigella sativa), methi (Trigonella foenum-graecum), chandrashoor ( Lepidium Sativum) etc.

-Dosage: 1 tsp. twice daily with plain water after meal.
+Dosage: 1 tsp twice daily with warm water.